iandekeijzer/6223044-sands-python/README.md

 - a file with functions that run and plot the functions above.

+## How to use
-To be able to use this code you should have the numpy and matplotlib modules installed on your computer
+To preface: to be able to use this code you should have the numpy and matplotlib modules installed on your computer